baltermia/blazor-camera-streamer/README.md

 ### Serverside Image-Size Restriction

-**⚠️ This step is crucial if you want to use the CameraStreamer on ServerSide Blazor ⚠️**
+> **Warning**: This step is crucial if you want to use the CameraStreamer on ServerSide Blazor

 The data from the JavaScript-Interop is sent through SignalR to the Server, where your C# Code handles the received data.
 SignalR has a image cap of 32KB (which is tiny, smaller than 150x150 pixels).